zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 }
 ```

 And now for the New York City poster, we just need to add a border.
+Copy and paste the following code inside of `css/style.css` underneath the CSS for the Woody Allen Poster:

 ```css
 #newyork {